gellati/numeral-conversion-api/README.md

 ### Usage

-Once the service is running, the conversion endpoint is at `api/conversion`.
+Once the service is up and running, the conversion endpoint is at `api/conversion`.
 Here numeral conversion can be done with GET requests.

 The request is done with the following parameters